 All the data your MacBook uses to operate is stored in a single location: the drive.
-For most users, this specifically means a hard drive (HDD), which is a physical disk the spins at very high speeds in order to access chunks of data.
+For many users, this specifically means a hard drive (HDD), which is a physical disk the spins at very high speeds to access chunks of data.

-If you’re using a newer Mac, you probably have an SSD, which is completely electronic with no mechanical parts and thus does not spin.
+If you’re using a newer Mac, you probably have a solid-state drive (SSD, or flash storage), which is completely electronic with no mechanical parts and thus does not spin.

 To check whether your MacBook is with an HDD or SSD, click on the Apple icon on the top left of your screen, select About This Mac, and select Storage.

 Measuring your hard drive speed is one of the easiest and most effective ways to benchmark your MacBook.
-The data you get by testing will provide a standard to measure customizations such as added extra RAM or drive replacements against, and will also tell you if you’re in need of an upgrade in the immediate future.
+The data you get by testing will provide a standard to measure customizations such as added extra RAM or drive replacements against, and will also tell you if you need an upgrade in the immediate future.

 Knowing your hard drive speed can also help you determine if you’ll be able to run certain programs (such as heavy creative software) effectively or if you don’t have the necessary read and write speeds.

-How to Test Hard Drive Speed on a MacBook?
+How to Test Hard Drive Speed on a Mac?